 What is Black Ice and How Does It Form?

 Although black ice can form on any roadway, it’s most often found on bridges and overpasses because the air passing underneath the structure can make the road surface colder.
-Watch for areas shaded by trees or other objects where the temperature may also be slightly cooler than the surrounding areas.
+Watch for patches of ice in areas shaded by trees or other objects where the temperature may also be slightly cooler than the surrounding areas.

 Driving On Black Ice

 Unlike driving over snow, where there is still some traction, tires on black ice will have virtually no traction.
 Therefore, the best advice if you find yourself sliding on black ice is to remain calm and let the vehicle slow itself.

-Thermometers on newer motor vehicle models are a good way to gauge whether there’s a potential to encounter black ice on the road.
+Thermometers on newer motor vehicle models can help drivers to gauge whether there’s a potential to encounter black ice on the road.
 A temperature at or near freezing should alert you to be extra cautious on the road.

 Remember that these thermometers may not be entirely accurate if the sensors are near a heat source like the engine, if they are hit with precipitation that evaporates quickly, or if you have recently traveled from a warmer urban area to cooler suburban or rural roads.

 Checking the current temperatures and weather forecast on the news or a weather app before heading out on the road is always a good idea.
-Remember, just because you’ve taken time to monitor the road conditions doesn’t mean other drivers have.
+Remember, just because you’ve taken time to monitor the road conditions doesn’t mean other drivers have taken the same precautions.
 In these conditions, try to leave extra space between your car and surrounding vehicles and drive defensively.

 Injured Due to an Accident on Black Ice?